iyobo/amala/README.md

 ### API Versioning

 API versioning is enabled by default with Amala i.e /api/v1/controller/endpoint.
 The `versions` config option is an array of active versions for your API.
-Default is `version: [1]`, which puts all endpoints under /api/v1/....
+Default is `versions: [1]`, which puts all endpoints under /api/v1/....
 To disable this behavior, simple set the config option `disableVersioning` to `true`.

 See examples below for working with multiple versions of your API.